DilanLivera/notes/dev-notes/events-in-dot-net-core.md

-# Work with events in .Net Core
+# Events in .Net Core

 ```csharp
 using System;